invisibleFlock/Open-Field-Recorder/README.md

 OFR is the Open Field Recorder created by Invisible Flock (and friends).

+With support and in collaboration with Bournemouth University and Professor Amanda H Korstjens from [LEAP](https://go-leap.wixsite.com/home/amanda-korstjens).

 It is an open hardware and software platform for remote long form bio-acoustic recording.

 It is created for *sound artists, conservationists, scientist* and anyone who wants or needs to record audio and environmental data for long periods of time in inhospitable environments.